isontheline/pro.webssh.net/documentation/src/docs/documentation/terminal-state-bar/index.md

 * **errors** with their line and column: from the script editor, tap the error to jump to the line;
 * **warnings** for values WebSSH tolerates but you probably did not intend: unknown SF Symbol, unknown `tint`, `progress` outside 0…1, long badge.

-**Run once** executes a single run. **Run every 3 seconds** reproduces the tick of the bar, which scripts keeping state in `$vars` and sparklines need.
+**Run once** executes a single run. **Run every N s** reproduces the real rhythm of the item, using its [refresh interval](#refresh-interval), which scripts keeping state in `$vars` and sparklines need.
 The `$vars` of the test persist between runs and are separate from the real bar; **Reset** clears them along with the sparkline history and the console.

 Leaving the item editor with unsaved changes now asks to save, discard or cancel.

+### Refresh interval
+Since WebSSH 32.10, each item that is recomputed (your own items and the built-in value items) has its own **refresh interval**: 1, 2, 3 (the default), 5, 10, 15 or 30 seconds, then 1, 2, 5 or 10 minutes.
+It is in the item editor for your items, and in the settings of a built-in item.
+Keep a short interval for cheap local values such as a clock, and prefer a long one for scripts that run remote commands: a command that runs every minute costs twenty times less than the default, and a value that rarely changes (pending updates, certificate expiry…) is fine at 5 or 10 minutes.
+A run that is still in progress is never started again by the next beat, so a slow script simply refreshes less often than asked.

-Your items are re-computed every 3 seconds while you are not typing.
+Items are only recomputed while you are not typing.
 Typing in the terminal pauses the updates until you stop.
 The Pause entry of the State Bar menu pauses them explicitly (diagonal stripes are drawn over the bar), Refresh forces a run, Restart rebuilds the bar.

 Tap an item to copy its label; right click (or long press) offers the same.